TillaTheHun0/hyper-software-talk/slides.md

 Shifting imperative constructs _down_ and declarative constructs _up_

 - The lower the level, the more _imperative_.
 The higher the level, the more _declarative_
-- Business logic entrypoints should be declarative, like SQL
+- Business logic entrypoints should be _declarative_ (think "issuing a command")

 <img src='/stratified.jpg' />